MNLKuzmin/Covid-19-Hospitalization-Predictor/README.md

 To further improve our model we could try to work on a broader sample of patients in order to see if other trends would emerge in terms of risk factors.

-<br>We could also study more in depth the effect of multiple factors' interaction at play in high-risk patients.
+We could also study more in depth the effect of multiple factors' interaction at play in high-risk patients.

-<br>We could refine the model by population or area, fitting it on different samples of different populations, as different groups of people might suffer from diseases or risk factors based on the climate, local health habits, genetic components as well as socio-economic status.
+We could refine the model by population or area, fitting it on different samples of different populations, as different groups of people might suffer from diseases or risk factors based on the climate, local health habits, genetic components as well as socio-economic status.

-<br>With more powerful AI tools we could automate the process of extracting the most important factors and studying them.
+With more powerful AI tools we could automate the process of extracting the most important factors and studying them.
 This would result in the model being more efficiently applied to a new disease and study the risk factors while here that selection had to be done by hand.

 ## For More Information